Cute Is What We Aim For: Return and second breakup (2010–2014)

 On August 18, 2012, the band played an hour-long acoustic set with original members Shaant Hacikyan, Fred Cimato, and Jeff Czum.
 This was the first set the full band had performed in 6 years.
 During the set, the band announced that it was officially making a comeback.
-Cute Is What We Aim For played a comeback show with The Daydream Chronicles and Fictitious Ray on September 21, 2012 at Mohawk Place in Buffalo, New York.
-On January 20, 2013, Shaant Hacikyan announced at a show in Memphis, Tennessee, that the band would be releasing new material Spring/Summer 2013, with demos to come earlier than that.
-It is currently unclear if the release will be an EP or an LP.
-On 27 February 2013, Cute Is What We Aim For premiered a new demo called "Titanic".
-20 days later on 27 March they posted a YouTube link to a lyric video of their new song named "Next to Me".
-On September 2, the band released another new song titled "A Closed Mind With an Open Mouth".
-The song was made available for purchase on the iTunes store the next day.
-A headlining tour was also announced to coincide with the newly released song.
+Cute Is What We Aim For played a comeback show with The Daydream Chronicles and Fictitious Ray on September 21, at Mohawk Place in Buffalo, New York.
+In December 2012, the group signed with Working Group Management and announced that they were working on a new album.
+In January 2013, the band supported Allstar Weekend on their headlining tour.
+In February 5, the group released a free EP for streaming and download.
+On September 2, the band released another new song titled "A Closed Mind With an Open Mouth" and announced a headlining tour for October.
 The band supported You Me at Six on their US tour in September and October.